 There are a few things to consider about glass weave effect.
 One point of interest is when a laminate is using more than one layer of glass, the glass weave effect is somewhat dampened due to an averaging effect of the glass weave layers with their random alignment to each other.
 Another point of interest would be when a conductor is much larger than the geometry of the glass bundles, knuckles, and open area.
 Then, the conductor will experience an averaging of these different Dk values from the glass weave effect.
 This is typically not a problem for electrical performance.

-To read this entire column, which appeared in the June 2017 issue of The PCB Design Magazine, click here.
+To read this entire column, which appeared in the June 2019 issue of Design007 Magazine, click here.